Stormwater amenity improvements

 -

-The works are located adjacent to the stormwater channel at Bellbird Creek in Manning Park, Cessnock and will involve:
+We are pleased to advise that our construction work alongside the stormwater channel and banks of Bellbird Creek in Manning Park, Cessnock is now finished.

 -

-The works are located within the stormwater channel and banks of Dark Creek in Heaton Park, Jesmond and will involve:
+We are pleased to advise that our construction work within the stormwater channel and banks of Dark Creek in Heaton Park, Jesmond is now finished.

 Frequently asked questions